CarolineDelva/-JavaScriptandDOMManipulation-Project/README.md

 ## Output

-To see the table in action, visit the GitHub page [UFO TABLE](https://carolinedelva.github.io/UFOSightingsTabularDashboard-/)
+To see the table in action, visit the GitHub page;: [UFO TABLE](https://carolinedelva.github.io/UFOSightingsTabularDashboard-/)